ttfnrob/wd3/README.md

 Get Going:
 ----------
-- Initialise the database using Rails or simply clone the most recent, empty version included in the project root as wd3-dd-mm-yyyy.sql.gz.
+- Initialise the database using Rails or simply import the most recent, empty version included in the project root as wd3-dd-mm-yyyy.sql.gz (if you're lazy like me).
 - Adjust database.yml as needed and ensure that you have a recent Mongo dump of the OWD database.
 - Import Subjects with `rails runner script/import_subjects.rb`
 - Import classifications `rails runner script/import_subjects.rb`